 The Hospital holds its property, plant and equipment and intangible assets for their service potential (value in use).
-Specialised assets would rarely be sold and typically any costs of disposal would be negligible, accordingly the recoverable amount will be closer to or greater than fair value.
+Specialised assets would rarely be sold and accordingly the recoverable amount will be closer to or greater than fair value.
 Where there is an indication of impairment, the recoverable amount is estimated.
 For revalued assets, fair value is assessed each year.

-There were no indications of impairment for property, plant and equipment, intangibles or investment property or as at 30 June 2021.
+There were no indications of impairment for property, plant and equipment, intangibles or investment property as at 30 June 2022.